JustinRLew/SIEM-Monitoring-Splunk/README.md

 # SIEM Monitoring Project with Splunk

 This project demonstrates the implementation of a Security Information and Event Management (SIEM) system using **Splunk**.
 The purpose of the project is to monitor a simulated network, detect security threats, and respond to incidents in real-time.
-This project showcases skills in deploying and configuring a SIEM solution, creating detection rules, visualizing data, and automating alerts.
+This project showcases deploying and configuring a SIEM solution, creating detection rules, visualizing data, and automating alerts.

 ---